andrewstuart/goq/README.md

 ```
 Unmarshal takes a byte slice and a destination pointer to any interface{}, and
 unmarshals the document into the destination based on the rules above.
 Any error
-returned here can be expected to be of type CannotUnmarshalError.
+returned here will likely be of type CannotUnmarshalError, though an initial
+goquery error will pass through directly.

 Now included in GoQuery is the ability to declaratively unmarshal your HTML into
 go structs using struct tags composed of css selectors.